-Summer is right around the corner and with that comes feeling amazing for not rushing in the mornings, wearing pajamas for half the day, and opening the doors of your backyard for your kids to have fun all day.
+Summer is right around the corner, and with that comes feeling amazing for not rushing in the mornings, wearing pajamas for half the day, and opening the doors of your backyard for your kids to have fun all day.

-Creating a summer schedule may seem like extra work for you but will make the following months more manageable.
+It may seem like extra work for you but will make the following months more manageable.

 Creating a Summer Schedule for Kids

 To start, you can make a summer bucket list with activity ideas from our post or your little ones.

 Then, you can classify all those ideas into 7 groups, one for every day of the week.

 Choosing days of the week to do certain things will help set a rhythm to your week while including a wide variety of activities to make everyone happy.